camunda/camunda-docs/docs/reference/announcements.md

 The `CorrelationResult` record has been changed compared to the previous versions:

 - `CorrelationResult.Success` now contains a `ProcessElementContext` that represents the element that was correlated.
 Compared to the previous version, where the correlated element was returned directly, this change allows accessing element properties after correlation for user-controlled post-correlation actions.
 - `CorrelationResult.Failure` now provides the `CorrelationFailureHandlingStrategy` that defines how the failure should be handled.
-More information can be found [here]().

 ## Camunda 8.5